IgniteUI/igniteui-xplat-docs/doc/en/components/linear-gauge.md

 ## $Platform$ Linear Gauge Example

-The following sample demonstrates how setting multiple properties on the same linear gauge can transform it to completely different linear gauge.
+The following sample demonstrates how setting multiple properties on the same `XamLinearGauge` can transform it to completely different linear gauge.

 <code-view style="height: 155px"